 series on topics unique to Maryland research.
 While some of our webinars are publicly available, most are available for MGS members only.

 ♦ Members receive the Maryland Genealogical Society Journal

-♦ Members receive advance notice of programs
+♦ Members receive advance notice of virtual and on-site programs

 ♦ Members receive a reduced fee for use of the Society’s research services